Skip Internal Navigation

-The EAGeR Study is a multisite, randomized placebo-controlled clinical trial designed to evaluate the effect of daily low-dose aspirin (LDA) on live-birth rates.
+The EAGeR Trial is a multisite, block-randomized placebo-controlled clinical trial designed to evaluate the effect of daily low-dose aspirin (LDA) on live-birth rates.

 Maximally fertile couples have only an approximately 30-percent chance of conception in a given menstrual cycle, and average monthly fecundity is 20 percent.
 Estimates of miscarriages and early pregnancy loss vary, ranging from about 15 percent to 30 percent.
 Available data suggest that LDA has the potential to favorably impact several aspects of reproduction, including conception, implantation, early pregnancy loss, late fetal death, low birth weight, placental insufficiency, and preterm birth.
 LDA is widely available, inexpensive, and has few maternal side effects.
 Prior studies focused on narrow aspects of the effects of LDA, such as in vitro fertilization outcome or development of preeclampsia; such studies have also generally begun therapy mid or late gestation.
 Reproduction is unique in that each stage is inextricably linked.
 Therefore, better blood flow at the time of conception and implantation may ultimately lead to improved placental function and a reduced risk of preeclampsia, small-for-gestational-age infants, and preterm birth.

-The EAGeR trial is a multi-site, prospective, double-blind trial designed to assess the effects of low-dose aspirin on implantation and pregnancy outcome.
+The EAGeR trial is a multi-site, prospective, double-blind, block-randomized trial designed to assess the effects of low-dose aspirin on implantation and pregnancy outcomes.
 A total of 1228 regularly menstruating women age 18-40 years with up to two recent miscarriages and who planned to become pregnant again were randomized for this trial.
 Each woman was randomly assigned to the treatment group with 81 mg aspirin plus 0.4 mg folic acid daily or the placebo group with 0.4 mg folic acid only.
 Treatment/placebo administration began prior to conception and continued during pregnancy.
-Fertility monitors were used to assist with timing of intercourse; home digital pregnancy testing kits were used to indicate pregnancy; and, daily urine samples were collected to monitor very early pregnancy and pregnancy loss.
+Fertility monitors were used to assist with timing of intercourse; home digital pregnancy testing kits were used to indicate pregnancy; and daily urine samples were collected to monitor very early pregnancy and pregnancy loss.
 Women were followed for up to six menstrual cycles while trying to become pregnant and if they became pregnant, throughout pregnancy.

 Enrique F. Schisterman, Ph.D.